The Family Educational Rights and Privacy Act (FERPA)

 - The right to file a complaint with the U.S. Department of Education concerning alleged failures by the University to comply with the requirements of FERPA.

 If the student does not agree with the decision of the Records Custodian after submitting a Request to Amend or Remove Education Records the student may submit a Request for Formal Hearing to Amend or Remove Education Records form to the Office of Admissions and Records.
 An independent Hearing Panel will be convened to schedule a hearing with the student to discuss the amendment/removal in question.
 The panel has 45 calendar days to comply with the request.
 Please note that the decision of the Hearing Panel is final.
-If the student disagrees with the panel's decision, he/she has the right to place in his/her record a written statement commenting on the information in the record and/or stating his/her reasons for disagreeing with the decision.
+If the student disagrees with the panel's decision, they have the right to place in their record a written statement commenting on the information in the record and/or stating their reasons for disagreeing with the decision.
 This explanation will become part of the student's education record as long as the record is maintained.

 Under the Family Education Rights and Privacy Act (FERPA) a student has the right to inspect and review their education records.
-Parents or other Third Parties may request to view a record without student consent if the student in question is under the age of 18 and the parent/third party provides proof of dependency in the form of the most recent year tax return in addition to the Third Party Request to Review Education Records form.
+Parents or other third parties may request to view a record without student consent if the student in question is under the age of 18 and the parent/third party provides proof of dependency in the form of the most recent year tax return in addition to the Third Party Request to Review Education Records form.
 Please bring both to the Office of Admissions and Records.
 The institution may exercise its discretion to do so and has 45 calendar days to comply.